ruanyl/reapex/README.md

 #### Built with the love of TypeScript
-> Reapex is written with TypeScript and it provides stronge-typed state, selectors, actions.
+> Reapex is written with TypeScript and it provides strong-typed state, selectors, actions.

 ## Features
 - [x] Reapex creates actions/action types for you, it eliminates redux boilerplate which makes it easy to maintain